11.4. Replication Slots

 (1 row)

-A file named state is created under the subdirectory corresponding to the slot name, as shown below:
+2. Write a portion of the slot data in the pg_replslot directory.
+The ReplicationSlotPersistentData structure defines this data.
+PostgreSQL creates a file named ‘state’ under the subdirectory corresponding to the slot name, as shown below:

 $ ls -1 pg_replslot/